 Federal Emergency Management Administration Individual Assistance (FEMA IA) will be determined and verified by PRHFA through the FEMA database.
-If PRHFA cannot verify the FEMA IA amount through the FEMA database, PRHFA will use the payment amount provided by the Applicant at the time of application.
+If PRHFA or an authorized representative cannot verify the FEMA IA amount through the FEMA database, PRHFA will use the payment amount provided by the Applicant at the time of application.
 Suppose an Applicant can provide documentation demonstrating that the FEMA IA amount provided by the FEMA database includes amounts not paid to cover the structural loss.
-In such case, PRHFA will use the documentation provided by the Applicant by the Applicant to adjust the FEMA IA amount considered in the DOB analysis.
+In such case, PRHFA or an authorized representative will use the documentation provided by the Applicant to adjust the FEMA IA amount considered in the DOB analysis.
 The documentation supplied by the Applicant must come from FEMA.